Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

             -   clear - Clears the tag set for the nation.
     -   toggle
         -   neutral - Sets whether your nation will pay daily to be neutral during towny war.
+        -   open - Sets the nation to be open, so that any town can join without an invite.
+    -   join {nation}
+        - Used by a town mayor to join an open nation.
+    -   merge {nationname}
+        -   Requests the given nation to merge into your nation.
+        -   Can only be used by the nation king, and requires the king of the other nation to be online to accept the merger.
+        -   The soon-to-be-ex-king will receive a confirmation message asking if they will accept the dissolution of their nation.
+        -   If accepted the towns of the nation transfer to the remaining nation.
+The nation's bank money is also transferred.
+    -   townlist (nation)
+        -   (nation) is optional, to show townlist of a nation you aren't a part of.
+        -   lists all towns in a nation.
+    -   allylist (nation)
+        -   (nation) is optional, to show allylist of a nation you aren't a part of.
+        -   lists all allies of a nation.
+    - enemylist (nation)
+        -   (nation) is optional, to show enemylist of a nation you aren't a part of.
+        -   lists all enemies of a nation.

 []()/townyadmin
 ---------------